dify

 Contributors

 To protect your privacy, please avoid posting security issues on GitHub.
-Instead, send your questions to [email protected] and we will provide you with a more detailed answer.
+Instead, report issues to [email protected], and our team will respond with detailed answer.

-This repository is available under the Dify Open Source License, which is essentially Apache 2.0 with a few additional restrictions.
+This repository is licensed under the Dify Open Source License, based on Apache 2.0 with additional conditions.

 For Tasks: